 She moved to Hawaii in 2006 and recently joined the Onium Ballet Project.

-Ms. Duong teaches intermediate level Adult Open Technique classes on Wednesday and Saturday as well as student classes at Honolulu Classical Ballet.
+Ms. Duong teaches intermediate level Adult Open Technique classes on Wednesdays and Saturdays as well as student classes at Honolulu Classical Ballet.

 Leslie Lauren Gouveia